Encyclopedia Brown is getting the big screen treatment according to The Hollywood Reporter.

 Speaking as somebody who grew up reading the books, I am surprised that a film adaptation has not hit the big screen sooner.
 This isn’t the only series to be ignored when it comes to adapting for the big screen.
 The Hardy Boys is another mystery series that hasn’t really been adapted for the big screen yet.

-Topics: Encyclopedia Brown
+Tags: Encyclopedia Brown